stevendaye/slack-clone/README.md

 🔗 Production Link URL: Coming Soon 😉

-This is a lighweight version of Slack App.
-This clone covers the core fundamental features of Slack and what it was designed for: **Communication Tool**.
+This is a lighweight or minimalistic version of Slack App.
+This clone covers the core fundamental features of Slack and what it was designed for: **Productivity Tool**.

 ## Status: In Progress